• About Texas Travel Talk

 1. Dripping Springs Hidden Gem And Visitors Bureau

 I always mention that dropping by the visitor’s center is a great idea when visiting a new town for the first time.
-They have all the information you may need with lots of brochures to hand out.
+They have all the necessary information and lots of brochures to hand out.

 There is a hidden gem across the street from this visitor center.
 It is on private property, so ask Pam, President/CEO, to take you there.
 Tell her Kim sent you – she’ll get a kick out of that.